Da Vinci - Coverage Requirements Discovery

 Scenario 2

 Dr. Good is completing* an order for home oxygen therapy.
-The EMR initiates a query to the CRD Server used by her payer that includes the code for a portable oxygen generator.
-An alert appears on the EMR order entry screen notifying Dr. Good that specific testing and documentation is required to substantiate the need for a home oxygen therapy and specifically for a portable oxygen generator.
-The EMR allows Dr. Good to immediately document the required information by starting DTR.
+The EHR initiates a query to the CRD server used by her payer that includes the code for a portable oxygen generator.
+An alert appears on the EHR order entry screen notifying Dr. Good that specific testing and documentation is required to substantiate the need for home oxygen therapy and specifically for a portable oxygen generator.
+The EHR allows Dr. Good to immediately document the required information by starting Documentation Templates and Rules (DTR).

 * Note: This flow envisions the use of the Order Sign hook, which allows guidance to be returned while the user is in the process of signing the order.